-Septum Piercing Guide With Beautiful Images
+Septum Piercings: Guide & Images

 If you’re looking for a non-agonizing way to change your look and make it appear you can take some serious pain, you might want to ask a piercer about getting a septum piercing.

 Whether you’re trying to look tough or accentuate a beautiful face, septum piercings can do both of those things.
 We’re going to share everything we know about septum piercings so you can figure out whether to pass on or book this look.

 Septum piercings go in the center of the tip of your nose – right between the nostrils.
 Thanks to the bit of skin you have at the end of your nose, your piercer won’t have to go through any cartilage to pierce your septum.
 It will go through the skin on one side and right out the other side while going beneath the cartilage that separates your nostrils.

 The one drawback is that not everyone has the perfect septum for this piercing.
 People who have a severely deviated septum shouldn’t do this piercing because it can look crooked and hurt way worse than it should.
 If your septum is only deviated slightly, you can still have this done and it will look just fine.